xain123/MC-Project-Bcsf14a040/README.md

 *************************** Unique Features *******************************

-1)User can export its data to an excel sheet.
+1)User can export its data to an excel sheet. using permissions.

-2)User can upload images for the products.
+2)User can upload images for the products. using permissions.

 3)Databse handling on admin side.
 Resource: (https://github.com/sanathp/DatabaseManager_For_Android)